 Suitable borrowing you need could be referred to as a renovation loan, a home improvement mortgage or loan, a refurbishment loan, or bridging finance (also known as a bridging loan).

-Strictly speaking, finance for improvement works that are going to significantly increase the value of a would be a renovation loan rather than a mortgage.
+Finance for house improvements that are expected to significantly increase the value of a house would be a renovation loan rather than a mortgage.

-The distinction is that this would be short-term finance rather than borrowing arranged over the 20 to 25-year time-span of a mortgage.
-And that’s useful to you because the uplift in value should result in an improved loan to value (LTV) ratio, which gives you access to cheaper borrowing as soon as the work is completed - without paying the early repayment penalty charges which standard mortgage finance would incur.
+A renovation loan is a form of short-term finance rather than borrowing arranged over the 20 to 25-year time span of a traditional mortgage.
+And that’s useful to you because the uplift in value should result in an improved loan to value (LTV) ratio, which will give you access to cheaper borrowing as soon as the work is completed - without paying the early repayment penalty charges which standard mortgage finance would incur.

-Why is the interest on bridging finance deferred?
+Why is the interest on a bridge loan deferred?

 Depending on the type of renovation project you’re planning, this may be the only type of finance that’s available to you (see below).

-And a good mortgage advisor should be able to demonstrate that the advantages of being able to early, with an enhanced LTV which gives you access to mortgages at cheaper rates than you would previously have been offered, offsets the higher short-term costs.
+A good mortgage advisor should be able to demonstrate that the higher short term costs f bridge finance can be offset by the increased value of your property (after renovation) and an enhanced Loan To Value (LTV) which will give you access to mortgages at a cheaper rate than you would previously have been offered.

-What kind of funding can you use for your renovation?
+What kind of funding can you get for your renovation?

-The borrowing you can access naturally depends on your credit-worthiness and ability to repay – though there are forms of finance which are available to borrowers with imperfect credit records because they’re secured against the value of another rather than your income.
+The borrowing you can access naturally depends on your credit history and ability to repay – though there are loans which are available to borrowers with imperfect credit scores because they are secured against the value of your property rather than your income.